-The existing base list of FHWA Official NHS IC Listing for Kentucky has been reviewed by the PUADD.
-Staff utilized knowledge of the area, reviewed the primary and secondary criteria for inclusion to the NHS IC listing and held discussions with the Purchase ADD Regional Transportation Committee (RTC).
 The Amtrak station in Fulton is the only facility identified under the FHWA primary criteria.
-The PUADD and RTC Committee agree that this facility should remain on the list.
-The committee suggested that certain facilities in the region could qualify for inclusion to the NHS IC listing under the secondary criteria because they are considered to be major regional assets to the Purchase.
-The initial review and recommendations took place in FY10 as part of the KYTC ADD Work Program and a major review was conducted in FY20.
-Suggestions or recommendations from this major review will be provided to KYTC.
+The PUADD agrees that this facility should remain on the list.
+We would also suggest that certain facilities in the region could qualify for inclusion to the NHS IC listing under the secondary criteria because they are considered to be major regional assets to the Purchase Region.

-Suggestions from the completed FY20 review identified the following facilities for consideration of inclusion to the NHS IC listing based on the FHWA secondary criteria for major regional assets:
+The PUADD would like to suggest the following facility to be considered for inclusion on the NHS IC listing based on the FHWA secondary criteria for major regional assets: